 Before partnering with SegmentStream, we experimented with many different attribution models but all of them were not able to show the real impact of our upper-funnel marketing activities.
 Instead, they’ve always attributed much more credit to lower-funnel channels and campaigns.

 SegmentStream’s approach to marketing attribution was very different from what we have tried before, as it was not dependent on cookies like all other “retrospective” attribution models out there.
-Instead, SegmentStream’s “predictive” approach to attribution was something new as it analyses actual user behaviour to understand the incremental shift in terms of moving users to the future conversion.
+Instead, SegmentStream’s “predictive” approach was something new as it analyses actual user behaviour to understand the incremental shift in terms of moving users to the future conversion.
 This approach to evaluating marketing performance sounded pretty interesting, so we decided to give it a shot.

 We started with the unification of all our marketing data in Google BigQuery, and visualisation of cross-channel marketing reporting in the Google Data Studio dashboard.
-After that, we started to optimise our ads according to SegmentStream’s attribution.
+After that, we started to optimise our ads according to SegmentStream.
 SegmentStream’s team not only supported us during the initial implementation phase but also helped us to properly look at attribution insights and optimise campaigns accordingly.
-After running optimisation experiments for more than a month, we saw a very positive ROAS improvement, which means that SegmentStream’s attribution actually works and brings business results.
+After running optimisation experiments for more than a month, we saw a very positive ROAS improvement, which means that SegmentStream’s approach actually works and brings business results.